Blundells Cottage: Blundell family

-The Oldfield family
+Oldfield family

 Harry Oldfield (1885-1942) and his wife Alice Matilda (1888-1958) moved into the cottage in 1933.
 They further developed the farm and supplied milk and eggs to the local community.
 Harry was a stockman from Yaouk, Adaminaby and was described as “a picturesque Monaro horseman reminiscent of figures in the late “Banjo” Patterson's verse.
 His obituary described Harry in the following terms.

 "Canberra people will remember the neatly dressed shepherd - dressed usually in jodhpurs with his beautiful black mare of Youah breed.
 They little knew of the amazing experiences of this man who had been station over-seer, drover and stockman."

 Harry died in 1942 and Alice continued to live at the cottage.
 In 1957, The Australian Women's Weekly published an article on the residents of Canberra and one of those interviewed was Alice Oldfield who described her living conditions.
 The interviewer said.

 "I asked Mrs. Harry Oldfield, the happiest woman I found in Canberra, who lives in the old farmhouse at Scott's Crossing, just across the Molonglo from Parliament.
 Canberra is the only capital in the world with a farm right in the middle and a farmhouse with a genuine camp-oven, slab kitchen, shingles, and kerosene lamps.
 Electricity has not yet reached Scott's Crossing.

 "You wouldn't catch me living in any other place," Mrs. Oldfield told me, even though I have to chop up three tons of firewood each winter."

-Alice died in 1958 and was buried in St John's Church in Reid.